 These quick weight loss tips are the cornerstone of weight loss, health and vitality!
 They can be applied in conjunction to supplement the quick weight loss diets on the home page or any other weight loss diets that you might choose to follow.
 With so many diet plans, meal plans and exercise routines on offer, trying to lose weight can often be very confusing and frustrating for many people.
 This can make the whole process of losing weight an almost impossible task.
 These simple, quick weight loss tips and ideas can be practiced alongside any weight loss diet or meal plans of your choice.

 There are no guarantees for losing weight, but sticking to some simple, basic rules can give you a little extra help to help you stay on track.
 It has to come from YOU though, so a level of commitment from YOU is required.
 You have to really WANT to lose weight or you never will.
 Yes, there is always sacrifice but you have to weigh up the pros and the cons.
-What do you really want? what is more important to you? being slimmer, or eating junk?
+What do you really want? what is more important to you? being healthy and slim, or eating junk food?
 It really does come down to these types of questions that only YOU can answer.